b-mitch/buymystuff/README.md

 <div align="center">
   <h1>Buy My Stuff</h1>
-  <strong>Basic e-commerce web app built to test full-stack engineering fundamentals using the PERN stack (Postgres + Express + React + Bun)</strong><br>
+  <strong>Basic e-commerce web app built to test full-stack engineering fundamentals using the Postgres + Elysia + React + Bun stack</strong><br>
 </div>
 <br>

 ## What is Buy My Stuff??
 Buy My Stuff is an e-commerce web app I built during the Codecademy Full-Stack Engineer course.
 Unlike other projects in the course, this one consists entirely of code I personally wrote (with help from stackoverflow and other sites, of course).
 Codecademy simply provided the prompt - "build an e-commerce web app using a RESTful API" - and a very general project outline.
-The purpose of the site is to test and showcase my capabilities as a full-stack engineer.
-However, it can easily be implemented as the backbone of a production e-commerce web app.
+The original purpose of the site was to test and showcase my capabilities as a full-stack engineer.
+The application was originally built with the PERN stack & written in Javascript.
+It has since been refactored to a Bun + Elysia + React + Postgres (BERP??)
+Typescript app to make it more modern and test out the capabilities of GitHub's Copilot Agent in refactoring projects.

-**Note**: This application has been migrated from Node.js to **Bun** runtime and from Webpack to **Vite** bundler for improved performance and developer experience.

 ## Setup
 Please follow these steps to set up the app locally.